 In applying this concept, the group fabricated graphene “drums” with diameters ranging from 5 to 20 micrometers (1 million micrometers = 1 meter).
 Those drums can be set in motion either by an alternating electric field or by the random thermal vibrations of their constituent atoms (the same atomic vibrations that define an object’s temperature); the movement is detected through laser interferometry, a method devised several years ago at Cornell in Harold Craighead’s group.
 Craighead is the Charles W. Lake Jr. Professor of Engineering and a collaborator on this work.

 External voltage applied to the graphene membrane acts as a sort of “tuning peg” to control the membrane tension and engineer the coupling needed to control one oscillation mode by exciting the other.

-“We’ve shown that there is an effect that will convert energy from one mechanical mode to another mechanical mode,” De Alba says.
+“We’ve shown that there is an effect that will convert energy from one mechanical mode to another mechanical mode,” De Alba said.
 “It allows us to either damp out or amplify vibrations of one mode by activating the other mode.”

-The term “phonon cavity” was chosen, De Alba says, because the mechanical effect is similar to that of an optical cavity, which can be used to convert energy from laser light into mechanical motion.
+The term “phonon cavity” was chosen, De Alba said, because the mechanical effect is similar to that of an optical cavity, which can be used to convert energy from laser light into mechanical motion.
 Phonons are quasi-particles used to describe vibrations in the same way that photons are particles of light.

 This discovery paves the way for the application of graphene mechanical resonators in telecommunication applications – for instance, as frequency mixers.

-“And because graphene is only a single atom thick, it has such a low mass that it makes a very good force sensor, gas sensor or pressure sensor,” De Alba says.
+“And because graphene is only a single atom thick, it has such a low mass that it makes a very good force sensor, gas sensor or pressure sensor,” De Alba said.
 “It could be used in research labs to study ultra-weak forces.”